gcallah/BookReviews/goodspeed.md

 carelessness on the part of a camper cooking some hotdogs, poor forestry management practices, the nature of the trees growing in that area, and more.
-If we then consider the further complexity added by the myriad ways in which millions of humans can respond to the situation in which they find themselves, it seems very foolish to search for monocausal explanations of complex phenomena such as recessions.
+If we then consider the further complexity added by the myriad ways in which millions of humans can respond to the physical situation in which they find themselves, it seems very foolish to search for monocausal explanations of complex phenomena such as recessions.
 Yet that is precisely what G has done.

 I think it is a note that well G spends a good amount of time showing that every recession he examines was triggered by one or more economic shocks, he